Sparse is Enough in Fine-tuning Pre-trained Large Language Models: Experiments

 \subsection{Instruction-tuning}

-\cite{wei2022finetuned} proposes to perform supervised fine-tuning on top of pre-trained language models to make language models align instructions and generate more meaningful content. \cite{alpaca} fine-tunes the pre-trained Llama on a 52k instruction-following dataset (Alpaca), which is generated by the technique introduced in \cite{wang2023selfinstruct}.
-We fine-tune llama with Alpaca in different ways including full fine-tuning, LoRA and our SIFT.
-We evaluate the language model on multiple benchmarks including MMLU and HumanEval.
-For MMLU, the evaluation metric is the accuracy of the generating answer in zero-shot setting, while the code evaluation task HumanEval is evaluated by the pass@1 and pass@10 metric.
+\citet{wei2021finetuned} proposes to perform supervised fine-tuning on top of pre-trained language models to make them align instructions and generate more meaningful content. \citet{alpaca} fine-tunes pre-trained Llama on a 52k instruction-following dataset (Alpaca), which is generated by the technique introduced by \citet{wang2022self}.
+We fine-tune Llama with Alpaca in different ways including full fine-tuning, LoRA and our SIFT.
+We evaluate language models on two benchmarks including MMLU and HumanEval.
+For MMLU, the evaluation metric is the accuracy of the generating answer in zero-shot setting, while HumanEval is evaluated by pass@1 and pass@10 metric.
 Higher values are better for all metrics.
-Detailed experimental hyper-parameters are described in the Appendix.
-Table \labelcref{instruction-tuning} demonstrates that sparse structures like SIFT can inject knowledge into the pre-trained large language models and exhibit competitive performance.
+Table \labelcref{instruction-tuning} demonstrates that sparse structures like SIFT can inject knowledge into pre-trained LLMs and exhibit a competitive performance.